Tools and resources

 Antimicrobial resistance (AMR) is one of the biggest public health challenges of our time.
 National Action Plans have failed so far to effectively address socioeconomic drivers of AMR, including the animal and environmental health dimensions of One Health.
 The objective of this paper was to map what socioeconomic drivers of AMR exist in the literature […]

-Addressing gender inequalities in national action plans on antimicrobial resistance
+Integrating gender and equity commitments in the revised global action plan on antimicrobial resistance

 Unpacking gendered dynamics in livestock vaccination: Toward more inclusive health strategies